yorktips/flexSdk/gendoc/source/introduction.rst

 FlexSwitch utilizes Redis for storing system state, configuration, and externally visible events like link down, link up etc.

-Protocol Daemons
-""""""""""""""""

-FlexSwitch utilizes many different protocol daemons.
-Each one is an independent structure that runs as a separate daemon independent of the system as a whole.
-This allows for any set of daemons to be run based on end-user preference.
-This results in less code being executed and thus greater stability.

 Infrastructure Daemons
 ^^^^^^^^^^^^^^^^^^^^^^